EficodeDemoOrg/copilot-php/github_copilot_exercises.md

 ### Exercise 6.1: Security-Focused Reviews

 1. **Security Agent Role**
-   - Ask: "Act as a security expert and review the validation in src/Utils/Validator.php"
+   - "Act as a security expert and review the validation in src/Utils/Validator.php"
-   - Request: "As a security specialist, what vulnerabilities do you see in the TaskController?"
+   - "As a security specialist, what vulnerabilities do you see in the TaskController?"
-   - Query: "From a security perspective, how should I improve the CommentController?"
+   - "From a security perspective, how should I improve the CommentController?"

 2. **Security Best Practices**
-   - Ask: "What OWASP top 10 issues should I check for in this PHP application?"
+   - "What OWASP top 10 issues should I check for in this PHP application?"
-   - Request specific security improvements for user input handling
+   - "Provide specific security improvements for user input handling"

 **Learning Goal:** Learn to use Copilot for security-focused code reviews.

 ### Exercise 6.2: Performance and Code Quality

 1. **Performance Expert Role**
-   - Ask: "As a performance expert, analyze the efficiency of TaskService.php"
+   - "As a performance expert, analyze the efficiency of TaskService.php"
-   - Request: "How can I optimize the data loading in the Controllers?"
+   - "How can I optimize the data loading in the Controllers?"

 2. **Code Quality Reviewer**
-   - Ask: "Act as a senior PHP developer and review the code quality in src/Models/"
+   - "Act as a senior PHP developer and review the code quality in src/Models/"
-   - Request: "What PSR standards should I implement in this codebase?"
+   - "What PSR standards should I implement in this codebase?"

 **Learning Goal:** Understand how different expert perspectives can improve your code.